Ceci n’est pas un hôpital

 A warm and human living environment close to nature gives patients the chance to heal faster.
 Several studies show that environmental factors such pleasant views, green, color, social activities, etc. can affect the healing process considerably.

 The temporary association AAPROG – BOECKX. – B2Ai won in 2007 the ambitious competition of vzw Gezondheidszorg Oostkust for a new hospital in Knokke-Heist on the Belgian coast.
-Ten years later, this futuristic building is built and operational since April 2018.
+Ten years later, this futuristic building is completed and will be operational in spring of 2018.

 The new hospital, inspired on the works of René Magritte, seemingly levitates above the landscape and is dominated by nature and light as far as the rooms below the ground floor.
 The transition between outside and inside, between the care facilities and the public spaces is almost seamless resulting in an inviting and inspiring context of care.

-Take a virtual walk through the new hospital: http://youtu.be/Kl_MrSiqh9c
+Take a virtual walk through the hospital of the future: http://youtu.be/Kl_MrSiqh9c

 Picture and photography